NordicWayInterchange/interchange/README.md

 ### Federation docker images
-All the docker images specified in the github https://github.com/NordicWayInterchange/interchange/ is automatically built by CircleCI and published to the container registry eu.gcr.io/nordic-way-aad182cc/ on each commit.
+All the docker images specified in the github https://github.com/NordicWayInterchange/interchange/ is automatically built by GitHub and published to the container registry eu.gcr.io/nw-shared-w3ml/ on each commit.
 Each component in the system has its own registry.

 All the images are tagged with git commit hash, and branch name.
 Branch "federation-master" is considered to be the stable branch.